 Sponsored Students (SACM, Oman, MINPET, etc.) must provide letters from their sponsoring organization that states that the sponsor will support the student during his/her studies in the IEP.

 Immunization records (Immunization Form with Sections A or B and Section C: Parts I & II completed) must be submitted prior to the issuance of a SEVIS I-20AB and/or admissions letter.
 Completed and approved immunization records are required for all students prior to admission.
 Measles, mumps, rubella (MMR), tetanus, and meningitis vaccines and tuberculosis skin tests are required.
 Students may attach copies of their immunization cards to the Immunization Form, but completion of the form is required.
 All records must be translated into English.
 Please see the Immunization Form for details.
-The tuberculosis skin test is required for most international students.
+The tuberculosis skin test is required for international students who meet the criteria listed on the form.
 UL Lafayette Student Health Services does not offer vaccinations; therefore, it is best to obtain vaccinations prior to entering the U.S. as they can be very costly.
-UL Lafayette students will be required to provide proof of COVID-19 vaccination, a physician’s certification that the vaccine is medically contraindicated, or a written dissent.
+UL Lafayette students will be required to provide proof of all required vaccines, a physician’s certification that the vaccine is medically contraindicated, or a written dissent.
 For more information, visit the Office of Student Health Service's website.